udima-university/moodle-mod_jitsi/README.md

 - prepare one or two YouTube accounts with live streaming features enabled (requires register a phone and wait for 24 hours)
 - create a new project in Google Console (https://console.cloud.google.com)
 - access to "APIs and services" and enable "youtube data api v3"
-- create OAuth2 credentials for a "Web application" adding the "Authorised redirect URIs" you will find in the Jitsi configuration plugin in the "OAuth2 id" instructions... (something like this **`https://your_moodle_domain/mod/jitsi/auth.php`** )
+- create OAuth2 credentials for a "Web application" adding the "Authorized redirect URIs" you will find in the Jitsi configuration plugin in the "OAuth2 id" instructions... (something like this **`https://your_moodle_domain/mod/jitsi/auth.php`** )
 - add your YouTube accounts as "Test users" in the "OAuth2 consent screen"
 - Copy "Your Client ID" and "Your Client Secret" to Jitsi config in Moodle
 - In Moodle add and authorize your Streaming/Recording Accounts (YouTube accounts)
 - In Moodle enable "Live stream" and select "Moodle Integrated" as "Live Streaming Method"

+At this moment you have set up an EXTERNAL app in "Testing" and now you can try if everything is working as expected.

+We have recorded a screencast with the "how to":

+https://youtu.be/BFHMsQYDprA

-At this moment you have set up an EXTERNAL app in "Testing" publishing status but you should consider to "Publish App" because in "Testing", authorizations expire in 7 days and recordings will be broken.
+You should consider to get the status of "Publish App"  because in "Testing", authorizations expire in 7 days and the integrated switch to start recordings will disappear.
+In that case, as an administrator you should re-authorize your  Streaming/Recording YouTube account.
 You should read about the limitations when "Testing" status. https://support.google.com/cloud/answer/10311615#publishing-status&zippy=%2Ctesting.

-If your institution has Google Workspace the "User type" in the "OAuth consent screen" can be "INTERNAL".
-In this way, none "Test users" are required to be add and tokens will never expire.
-Probably that's the easiest and fastest way to set up this and you don't need to request the "Publish App".
+**IMPORTANT**: if your institution has **Google Workspace the "User type" in the "OAuth consent screen" can be "INTERNAL"**.
+In this way, none "Test users" are required to be added and tokens will never expire. **Probably that's the easiest and fastest way to set up this and you don't need to request the "Publish App"**.

-WARNING: the credentials should never been deleted in the Google console because all the recordings done will be removed in all the YouTube accounts.
+**WARNING**: the credentials should never been deleted in the Google console because all the recordings done will be removed in all the YouTube accounts.

-We have recorded a screencast with the how to:

-https://youtu.be/BFHMsQYDprA

-NOTE: if your EXTERNAL app is in "Testing" and your authorizations expire and administrator with access to the database could set to NULL  `clientaccesstoken` and `tokencreated` columns in `mdl_jitsi_record_account` table in order to enable the button to reauthorice the account.

 ## Token based mode